jhoelzl/magento-update-tutorial/README.md

 ### Testing
 * Test on your local VM if you have one
-* Check class rewrite conflicts, e.g. with n98-magerun `dev:module:rewrite:conflicts`
+* Check class rewrite conflicts, e.g. with `n98-magerun.phar dev:module:rewrite:conflicts`
 * If everything is fine, push to Test or Dev environment and test again

 ### Deployment